Right-wing paramilitarism in Colombia: Servicios Especiales De Vigilancia y Seguridad Privada (CONVIVIR)

-The Autodefensas Unidas de Colombia (AUC)
+Autodefensas Unidas de Colombia (AUC)

 In April 1997, the creation of the Autodefensas Unidas de Colombia (United Self-Defense Forces of Colombia) or AUC was announced, formally inaugurating what has been termed by analysts as the "second generation" of paramilitarism.
 It is considered to be the result of Carlos Castaño's efforts to achieve a measure of unity between most of the other paramilitary forces in the country.
 Several paramilitary groups did not join, but the AUC itself claimed to represent about 90% of existing forces at the time.
 Castaño's ACCU formally became the core of the new umbrella organization, while the other heads of paramilitary groups kept their own leadership positions, becoming part of a federated High Command of the AUC.
 It has been considered by observers that the FARC's advances as part of a 1996 to 1998 offensive eased the process of this formal paramilitary unification.
 As a response, the AUC engaged in a renewed series of massacres and assassinations, often with the passive or active aid of elements of the Colombian government's security forces, according to human rights organizations.

-2003-2006 demobilization process
+2003–2006 demobilization process

 In July 2003, the Uribe administration began formal negotiations with the AUC with the stated aim of seeking its demobilization.
 Law 975 of 2005, also known as the "Justice and Peace" law, was approved by the Colombian Congress and constituted the main legal framework applicable to those paramilitaries who had committed serious crimes.
 The legislation gave AUC combatants broad concessions, such as allowing paramilitaries to keep profits made from criminal activities during their time in the AUC, limiting sentences to a maximum of 8 years which could be served on private farms instead of in prisons, and not obliging them to dismantle their power structures.

 Under the Colombian government's interpretation of Law 782 of 2002 and Decree 128 of 2003, the majority of the paramilitaries who submitted to the process were pardoned through the cessation of judicial procedures for charges related to their membership in the group.
 Only 3,700 of the paramilitaries applied for "Justice and Peace" benefits.